 The Board of Directors consists of one permanent liaison from the six neighborhood associations contiguous to the Park as well as at-large members.
 In April of 2014, the Board of Directors hired an Executive Director, Catherine Spillman, who continues to serve in this capacity.

 Who has the ultimate authority to make decisions regarding Memorial Park and what will their decision be based on?

 The City of Atlanta’s Department of Parks and Recreation is the ultimate decision maker on issues regarding the Park.

-Can you clarify who the stakeholders are that comprise the Conservancy and how residents can participate or feel directly engaged in the conversation?
+Who are the stakeholders that comprise the Conservancy, and how can residents participate in the conversation?

-The stakeholders are the six neighborhoods adjacent to the park property as well as additional neighborhoods in the immediate areas.
-They are currently Memorial Park, Springlake, Collier Hills, Collier Hills North, Peachtree Battle Alliance, Brandon, and Castlewood.
+Since Atlanta Memorial Park is a city park, all citizens of Atlanta are stakeholders.
+The stakeholders serving on the board of the AMPC are the six neighborhoods adjacent to the park property as well as the Castlewood neighborhood.
+The six neighborhood are currently Memorial Park, Springlake, Collier Hills, Collier Hills North, Peachtree Battle Alliance, and Brandon.
+If your neighborhood would like representation on the Atlanta Memorial Park Conservancy board of directors, please contact firstname.lastname@example.org.
 Residents may communicate directly with their neighborhood board liaison and/or any neighbors that serve on specific committees.
-Residents may also communicate directly with the Department of Parks and Recreation.

 Volunteering for an upcoming clean up day and supporting AMPC financially are two great ways to start.
 To volunteer, contact AMPC by clicking on “contact” at the bottom of the home page.
 To donate, click on the “Donate & Join” tab in the top right corner of the home page.
 Financial support is welcome at any level!